 I have a simple backup script on my desktop.
 When used it starts to

-This script currently copies my files to a network share.
-I have a script on all my computers copying to their own folder on the network share.
+I have a script like this on all my computers copying to their own folder on the network share.

 Then I have another script that